seastan/lotr-lcg-se-plugin/README.md

 **Setup**

+Please note that to generate final image outputs, you need a Windows platform, because each platform renders the fonts differently.

 1. Clone this repo to a local folder (you can click `Code` and then `Download ZIP`).

 2. Download `Vafthrudnir` font from https://www.wfonts.com/font/vafthrudnir, extract the archive